5 Mexico City Street Foods You Need to Eat (& Where to Eat Them)

-Over the past year, I've taken three trips to Mexico's vibrant, chaotic capital city.
+Over the past year, I’ve taken three trips to Mexico’s vibrant, chaotic capital city.
 My reasons for such frequent peregrinations can basically be boiled down to one ultra-compelling factor: the food.
-Compared to Mexican cuisine made here in the states, the food in Mexico is fresher; the ingredients more local; and the skilled cooks who prepare the tacos, tortas, and everything else are veritable masters of their art, often boasting years or even decades of experience making their one signature dish.
+And while you can certainly dine well in fancy establishments, street food is an essential part of any visit to CDMX.
+The skilled cooks who prepare the tacos, tortas, and everything else are veritable masters of their art, often boasting years or even decades of experience making their one signature dish.

 Hands-down my favorite street food in all of Mexico City, tlacoyos are eye-shaped discs of blue corn masa stuffed and then cooked on a comal, a large, open-air griddle.
 Said to have been created by the original Nahuatl-speaking inhabitants of Toluca, a town that lies about 40 miles west of Mexico City, the snack has barely changed since Aztec times — and it’s not hard to understand why.

 Filled to order with your choice of chicharron (braised pork belly), requesón (a fresh Mexican cheese almost identical to ricotta), or haba (mashed fava beans, my personal favorite), the hot, crispy cakes are then topped with either grilled strips of cactus paddles (nopales) or cooked wild spinach (quelites), showered with grated cotija cheese, and drizzled with either hot red or mild green salsa.

 Delicious, filling, and incredibly cheap — the going rate for one is 12 pesos, or about 70 cents — tlacoyos are what I look for when I’m out strolling the streets and need some fuel to keep me going.